 What to expect from a retirement village

 Retirement villages (or retirement homes) are large developments built especially for older people.
-They usually have at least 100 properties of different types – houses, bungalows and apartments – and are often located in beautiful rural settings.
+They usually consist of more than 100 properties, with a range of different accommodation types, including houses, bungalows and apartments.
+They are often located in attractive rural settings.

-Most retirement villages promote a luxury lifestyle, offering a variety of leisure facilities, such as clubhouses, swimming pools, spas, restaurants and bars, plus a range of social activities.
-Retirement villages are becoming increasingly popular with people seeking retirement housing in the UK.
+Most retirement villages promote a luxury lifestyle, offering a variety of leisure facilities, such as swimming pools, spas, restaurants and bars, plus a range of social activities.

 Do retirement villages offer care and support?

-The majority of properties in retirement villages are designed for independent living, but some offer care and support for those that need it.
-This might be in assisted living apartments or onsite care services that can provide home help or personal care.
-Some schemes have care homes on site, should people require more care in the future.
+The majority of properties in retirement villages are designed for independent living, but some offer access to care and support for those that need it.
+This might include assisted living apartments or access to a dedicated domiciliary care service that can provide home help or personal care.
+Some schemes also have a care homes on site, should people require more care in the future.

 - Facilities: most have excellent social and leisure facilities.